Why you can trust Jerry

 Jerry partners with some of the companies we write about.
 However, our content is written and reviewed by an independent team of editors and licensed insurance agents, and never influenced by our partnerships.
 Learn more baout how we make money, review our editorial standards, reference out data methodology, or view a list of our partners

 - Does leasing include insurance?

 - Insurance requirements

 - Leasing impact on insurance

 - Affordable insurance

-Car leases typically do not include insurance, but you’ll need to purchase it before you can drive the vehicle.
+A common question people ask is if car leasing includes insurance?
+Car leases typically do not include insurance, but you still need to purchase it before you can drive the vehicle.

 Almost every state has minimum insurance requirements that must be met before you can drive a leased car, and you may have to purchase additional coverage as per your lease agreement.

 Once you’ve leased a car, finding car insurance at a great price is easier than you might think.
 Jerry is a car insurance broker and comparison shopping app that makes buying a policy a breeze.